 Turkey is not a food aid recipient country.
 As no GE products are approved for food use in Turkey, and Turkey is not a producer of GE products, food assistance products procured in Turkey would not be GE.
-Transit of GE products for food aid is allowed but must be permitted through MinAF which is in charge of document checks and monitoring.
+Transit of GE products for food aid is allowed but must be permitted through MinAF which oversees document checks and monitoring.